Kingcodes95/Project3CSCE/README.md

 **November 18th 9:32 AM:**
 Added all the functions(Functions aren't completed just the mainframe is added),
 and started slowly building the interface!

+**November 19th 9:02 PM:**
+Added Rap0249.h, student.dat, and getNumber.cpp!
+I feel like the getNumber.cpp function isn't doing what it's suppose to but I
+think i need to recode it and fix it with pointers in order for it to return the correct count